 Editor’s note: This clause will contain the key issues that need to be addressed by SA3 on each security area.
 The exact contents are FFS.

-5.3.3.y Key issue #1.y: <key issue name>
+5.3.3.y Key issue #3.y: Security handling for new NAS protocol